DC Semidefinite Programming and Cone Constrained DC Optimization: Theory and Local Search Methods: DCA for Cone Constrained DC Optimization

-The optimality conditions from the previous section can be applied to a convergence analysis of the so-called convex-concave procedure (CCP) for cone constrained DC optimization problems proposed in \cite{LippBoyd}, which can be viewed as an extension of the renown DC Algorithms \cite{LeThiPhamDinh2014,LeThiPhamDinh2014b,LeThiDinh2018} to the case of cone constrained problems.
-A general scheme (algorithmic pattern) of this method for the problem $(\mathcal{P})$ is given in Algorithm~\ref{alg:CCP}.
-Let us note that the convex subproblem on Step~3 of Algorithm~\ref{alg:CCP} can be solved with the use of interior point methods (see, e.g. \cite[Sect.~11.6]{BoydVandenberghe}), augmented Lagrangian methods \cite{KocvaraSting,Stingl}, etc.
+The optimality conditions from Theorem~\ref{thrm:OptCond} can be applied to a convergence analysis of a method for solving cone constrained DC optimization problems proposed in \cite{LippBoyd}, which can be viewed as an extension of the renown DCA \cite{LeThiPhamDinh2014,LeThiPhamDinh2014b,LeThiDinh2018} to the case of DC problems with cone constraints.
+A general scheme of this method for the problem $(\mathcal{P})$ is given in Algorithmic Pattern~\ref{alg:CCP}.
+Following \cite{AckooijDeOliveira2019}, we use the term \textit{algorithmic pattern}, since Algorithmic Pattern~\ref{alg:CCP} is not an algorithm per se, but rather a theoretical scheme (a pattern) that can be used to define a local search method for the problem $(\mathcal{P})$ by specifying a method for solving the convex subproblem on Step~2 and a stopping criterion.

+A stopping criterion for Algorithmic Pattern~\ref{alg:CCP} is discussed below (see Remark~\ref{rmrk:CCP_StoppingCriterion}).
+Here we only impose one assumption.
+Namely, we suppose that this criterion is satisfied, if $x_{n + 1} = x_n$, i.e. the method terminates, if it fails to improve the current iterate $x_n$.

+Let us also note that the point $x_{n + 1}$ on Step~2 of Algorithmic Pattern~\ref{alg:CCP} is not correctly defined in the general case, since the corresponding convex problem might not have optimal solutions.
+One can ensure the existence of optimal solutions by imposing suitable coercivity/compactness assumptions on the original problem (cf.~Lemma~\ref{lem:PenalizedProblem_WellPosedness}).
+For the sake of shortness, below we always assume that iterations of Algorithmic Pattern~\ref{alg:CCP} are correctly defined.
+Finally, it should be mentioned that the convex subproblem on Step~2 of Algorithmic Pattern~\ref{alg:CCP} can be solved with the use of interior point methods (see, e.g. \cite[Sect.~11.6]{BoydVandenberghe} and \cite{NesterovNemirovski,BenTalNemirovski}), augmented Lagrangian methods \cite{KocvaraStingl,Stingl}, etc.

-Our aim is to prove a convergence theorem for Algorithm~\ref{alg:CCP}.
-Clearly, in the nonsmooth case (more precisely, when $h_0$ is nonsmooth) one cannot expect a sequence $\{ x_n \}$ generated by this algorithm to converge to a point satisfying optimality conditions from Corollary~\ref{crlr:Criticality}.
+Our aim is to prove a convergence theorem for Algorithmic Pattern~\ref{alg:CCP}.
+Clearly, in the nonsmooth case (more precisely, when $h_0$ is nonsmooth) one cannot expect a sequence $\{ x_n \}$ generated by this algorithm to converge to a point $x_*$ satisfying optimality conditions from Theorem~\ref{thrm:OptCond} for all $v \in \partial h(x_*)$.
 Furthermore, these optimality conditions are often too restrictive for applications, since they require the knowledge of the entire subdifferential $\partial h(x_*)$, which might make verification of these conditions too computationally expensive or even impossible.
-That is why one usually establishes a convergence of DC optimization methods to so-called \textit{critical} points \cite{LeThiDinh2018,AckooijDeOliveira2019}.
+That is why one usually establishes a convergence of DC optimization methods to so-called \textit{critical} points \cite{LeThiDinh2018,AckooijDeOliveira2019,JokiBagirov2020}.
 Recall that a point $x_*$ is said to be \textit{critical} for the problem $(\mathcal{P})$, if the following condition holds true: